CheronoK/Unsupervised-learning-with-R/README.md

 # WEEK-15-IP
 This is a project that entails data analysis and building of models for 4 data problems.

-Part 1 : Dimensinality Rduction using PCA
+Part 1 : Dimensinality Reduction using PCA

 Part 2 : Feature Selection